 Apart from my “triple-morning therapy” here are some other easy ways to get nature into your life:

-- Gardening – Sure, I could just hire someone to cut the grass and trim our back yard.
+- Gardening – Sure, I could just hire someone to cut the grass and trim our backyard.
 However, I’ve found that taking an hour a week and doing it myself gives me a massive boost to my energy and my pride.
-Looking back at the trim and tidy planters gives me a sense of accomplishment that is more valuable that any money I could have earned in that same time.
+Looking back at the trim and tidy planters gives me a sense of accomplishment that is more valuable than any money I could have earned in that same time.

 - Plants in the office – easy to do, even if you don’t have a green thumb.
 I have a “lucky bamboo” on my desk and some succulents on the wall.